Hemothorax Treatment & Management

 Thoracotomy is the procedure of choice for surgical exploration of the chest when massive hemothorax or persistent bleeding is present.
 At the time of surgical exploration, the source of bleeding is controlled and the hemothorax is evacuated.

-Surgical exploration of the chest may be required later in the course of the patient with hemothorax for evacuation of retained clot, drainage of empyema, and/or decortication.
+Surgical exploration of the chest may be required later in the course of the patient with hemothorax for evacuation of retained clot, drainage of empyema, or decortication.
 Cases with retained clot can often be treated successfully with a VATS procedure, especially if this is accomplished within 7 days of initial drainage of the hemothorax, but thoracotomy is usually required for adequate empyema drainage or decortication.

 The decision to perform surgical exploration in cases of hemothorax from acute trauma is based on a number of factors, including the volume and persistence of blood loss, the overall hemodynamic state of the patient, and the amount of blood replacement required.
-See Approach Considerations .
+(See Approach Considerations.)

 Volume resuscitation should be performed according to ATLS protocol and should be continued en route to the operating room.
 Some forethought must be given to the availability of blood products if needed rapidly.